 "That's a nice hairstyle you've tried out, Kagami," her mother said while looking oddly somewhere above her head.

-She put the knife she was using down.
+She put the bowl down.
 "Huh?"

 "What made you decide to try that out?" asked her father, Tadao.